 Objectives

-It is estimated that one in every five adults is struggling with mental health disorder, this has affected their ability to think, feel and behave appropriately hence affecting every aspect of their lives including productivity.
-STADA is cognizant of the effect of mental health disorders on the community and the country at large hence we are trying to bring about change in the smallest way we can by offering counseling services and training community counselors to help us reach the people in the remote areas. .
+It is estimated that one in every five adults is struggling with mental health disorder.
+This has affected their ability to think, feel and behave appropriately, hence affecting every aspect of their lives including productivity.
+STADA is cognizant of the effect of mental health disorders on the community and the country at large hence we are trying to bring about change in the smallest way we can by offering counseling services and training community counselors to help us reach the people in the remote areas.

 Objectives

-In partnerships with key actors in the justice system, STADA ensures that reproductive health rights are integrated into policies.
+In partnership with key actors in the justice system, STADA ensures that reproductive health rights are integrated into policies.
 We do this by examining gaps in policies that affect service delivery at the county level and providing recommendations to improve the policies and push for implementation of the existing ones.

 We achieve this through: